In this article, we’re going to review everything that you need to know as a patient about the light adjustable lens implant.

 This means that if you are able to achieve independence from glasses with your cataract surgery and new lens implant, it should remain that way permanently.

-How Lens Implants Are Selected
+How To Select Lens Implants

 We’ve all had eye exams in which the doctor asks us which lens we like better “number 1 or number 2”.
 When your eye doctor does this test, called a “manifest refraction”, they are showing you different lens options and allow you to choose which one you like the best.
 This can be done for glasses or contacts, but it cannot be done in the same way for a lens implant that goes inside your eye.